zidane100e/develope_notes/zipline_trader_memo.md

     ```

 ## register new bundle
-Most explanations in web uses old-style registration.
+Most explanations in web sites uses old-style registration,
-put register function in extension.py and run ingest in command terminal.
+putting register function in extension.py and run ingest in command terminal.
+But zipline-trader, new version of zipline, recommends using notebooks methods.
 Below are function call from jupyter notebook
 ```
 from zipline.data.bundles import ingest, load, register